EdiBERT4ImageManipulation/EdiBERT/README.md

 # EdiBERT, a generative model for image editing

-EdiBERT is a bi-directional generative model suited for image manipulation.
-The same EdiBERT model deriving from a single training can be used on a wide variety of tasks.
+EdiBERT is a generative model based on a bi-directional transformer, suited for image manipulation.
+The same EdiBERT model, derived from a single training, can be used on a wide variety of tasks.

 ![edibert_example](https://user-images.githubusercontent.com/94860822/143056718-34d5352f-54bc-4a42-9bc0-63aa9a077b98.PNG)

 We follow the implementation of Taming-Transformers (https://github.com/CompVis/taming-transformers).
-Modifications of the  can be found in: taming/models/bert_transformer.py
+Main modifications can be found in: `taming/models/bert_transformer.py` ; `scripts/sample_mask_likelihood_maximization.py`.

 ## Requirements
 A suitable [conda](https://conda.io/) environment named `edibert` can be created